-IMPLEMENT COUNTING THE COSTS RECOMMENDATIONS REPORT ON ACTIVITIES - Documents in italics are available to view on the SSP Knowledge Hub Sector Sustainability Project Knowledge Hub - ACTCOSS Deliver Commitments made by ACT Gove ernment in response to Recommendation 3 - improved efficiencies in funding arrangements Provision of longer-term contracts with appropriate review points built-in.
+IMPLEMENT COUNTING THE COSTS RECOMMENDATIONS REPORT ON ACTIVITIES Deliver Commitments made by ACT Government in response to Recommendation 3 - improved efficiencies in funding arrangements Provision of longer-term contracts with appropriate review points built-in.
 Information on number of Programs that have 7 or 10 year funding agreements following Commissioning has not been published Changes to contract management arrangements.
-SSP identified efficiency measures and secured agreement to an initial short list of changes: May 2024 Listening Report 3 - Funding Efficiencies Efficiencies for organisations that are regulated by the Office of the Human Services Regulator.
+SSP identified efficiency measures and secured agreement to an initial short list of changes: Listening-Report 3 - Funding Efficiencies.docx Efficiencies for organisations that are regulated by the Office of the Human Services Regulator.
 Paused until short list of efficiencies agreed to be implemented are completed Sector and government identify and explore opportunities for efficiencies.
-SSP developed resources to update the relationship and resourcing model for ACT Government funded/NGO delivered human services: October 2024 Compendium of Frameworks for sustainable ACT Government and NGO relationship Consideration of a change in approach to return of underspends which may support sector sustainability.
+SSP developed resources to update the relationship and resourcing model for ACT Government funded/NGO delivered human services: Oct 2024 Compendium ACT Gov and NGO relationship model.docx Consideration of a change in approach to return of underspends which may support sector sustainability.
 Transition Policy adopted in March 2024 Human Service System Transition Policy included recognition of need for NGOs to retain funds to meet current and future legislative and regulatory obligations.
 Impact of payment schedules.
 Changes to payment schedules to increase funding available at beginning of project included in short list of funding efficiencies approved by CSOG in February 2024 Opportunities to shift to focusing less on costs and more on value.
-SSP produced guidance material in September 2024 on fit for purpose approach to defining and assessing value for money in human services procurement/grant-making: September 2024 Briefing on Defining and Assessing Value for Money in Human Services Procurements Opportunities to streamline procurement processes.
-SSP provided advice on streamlining procurement August 2023 Standardised questions for procurement activities and October 2023 Briefing on Streamlining procurement of human services provided by non-government organisations SSP produced a Compendium of ACT Government procurement legislation, regulations, policy and guidelines relevant to NGO funding arrangements November 2024 Compendium of ACT Government Legislation, Regulation, Policies and Guidelines relevant to funding NGOs
+SSP produced guidance material in July 2024 on fit for purpose approach to defining and assessing value for money in human services procurement/grant-making: Listening-Report 2 - tools and resources to support fully costed services.docx Opportunities to streamline procurement processes.
+SSP provided advice on streamlining procurement in August-November 2023: Internal Briefing Paper Streamlining Procurement - final.pdf and Standardised investment questions and structure - October 2023.docx SSP produced a Compendium of ACT Government procurement legislation, regulations, policy and guidelines in November 2024: Nov 2024 Compendium Resourcing Relationship legislation, regulation policies and guidelines.docx